Getting Started with Dynamic Web Content Blocks

 Both of these objects can be embedded inline on your website/landing page.

-Dynamic storyboards are content hubs that can be embedded into your website to collect and display contextual story cards to your visitors.
+Dynamic storyboards are content hubs that can be embedded into your website to collect and display contextual content cards to your visitors.

 Dynamic blocks are sections of regular web content that can be adapted based on who is visiting the page.